eeb/dropwizard-mongo/README.md

 ### Updating Your yaml

-If you are planning on just passing around a MongoClient object you can specify the connections in you config file.
+If you want the factory to build a [MongoClient](https://api.mongodb.org/java/current/com/mongodb/MongoClient.html) object you can specify the connections in you config file.

-    mongoClient:
+    mongoDB:
       connections:
         - host: localhost
           port: 27017
         - host: 192.168.1.12
           port: 27017

-If you want to pass around the DB object you will need to further specify the db name in the config.
+If you want to the factory to build a [DB](https://api.mongodb.org/java/current/com/mongodb/DB.html) object you will need to further specify the db name in the config.

     mongoDB:
+        dbName: unittest
+        connections:
+            - host: localhost
+              port: 27017
+            - host: 192.168.1.12
+              port: 27017

+Finally, the factory can return a [DBCollection](https://api.mongodb.org/java/current/com/mongodb/DBCollection.html) object you will need to further specify the collection name in the config.

+    mongoDB:
+        dbName: unittest
-      dbName: test
+        collName: test
+        connections:
+            - host: localhost
+              port: 27017
+            - host: 192.168.1.12
+              port: 27017

 ### Updating you configuration
-You will need to add references to the factories you wish to use in your class that extends Configuration or you can extend from com.eeb.dropwizardmongo.configuration.DropwizardMongoConfiguration.
+You will need to add a reference to MongoFactory in your class that extends Configuration or you can extend from com.eeb.dropwizardmongo.configuration.DropwizardMongoConfiguration.

     @Valid
     @NotNull
-      private MongoClientFactory mongoClientFactory = new MongoClientFactory();

-      @Valid
-      private MongoDBFactory mongoDBFactory = new MongoDBFactory();
+    private MongoFactory mongoFactory = new MongoFactory();

     @JsonProperty("mongoDB")
-      public MongoDBFactory getMongoDBFactory() {
+    public MongoFactory getMongoFactory() {
-          return mongoDBFactory;
+        return this.mongoFactory;
     }

     @JsonProperty("mongoDB")
-      public void setMongoDBFactory(MongoDBFactory mongoDBFactory) {
+    public void setMongoFactory(MongoFactory MongoFactory) {
-          this.mongoDBFactory = mongoDBFactory;
+        this.mongoFactory = MongoFactory;
     }

-      @JsonProperty("mongoClient")
-      public MongoClientFactory getMongoClientFactory() {
-          return mongoClientFactory;
-      }

-      @JsonProperty("mongoClient")
-      public void setMongoClientFactory(MongoClientFactory mongoClientFactory) {
-          this.mongoClientFactory = mongoClientFactory;
-      }

 ### Update your applications run method
-Your class that extends from Application needs to updated to build the MongoClient and DB.
+Your class that extends from Application needs to be updated to register the health checks and call the factory method you wish to use.
+Once you have the object you want you can pass it to your dropwizard resources.

+#### Registering the health checks
-        MongoClient mongoClient = config.getMongoClientFactory().build(environment);
+     final MongoClient mongoClient = config.getMongoFactory().buildClient(environment);
-        DB db = config.getMongoDBFactory().build(mongoClient);

-        //Register health checks
      environment.healthChecks().register("mongo",new MongoHealthCheck(mongoClient));

+#### Building a MongoClient object
+     final MongoClient mongoClient = config.getMongoFactory().buildClient(environment);
      //Register Resources
+     environment.jersey().register(new CollectionIdsResource(mongoClient));

+#### Building a DB object
+     final DB db = config.getMongoFactory().buildDB(environment);
+     //Register Resources
      environment.jersey().register(new CollectionIdsResource(db));

-You can see in this case I am passing the DB object to a Resources.
-You can also pass the MongoClient object and set the DB in the Resource itself.
-Both objects are stated to be thread safe.
+#### Building a DBCollection object
+    final DBCollection coll = config.getMongoFactory().buildColl(environment);
+    //Register Resources
+    environment.jersey().register(new CollectionIdsResource(coll));

-### Using MongoJack
+### Using MongoJack with dropwizard-mongo

 The secret sauce here is MongoJack.
-It lets me pass my Jackson API objects directly to the MongoDB API as well as returning the results of querries as my API objects.
+It lets me pass my Jackson API objects directly to the MongoDB API as well as returning the results of queries as my API objects.

 Super basic API object representing a MongoDB document:

     public class MongoDocument {

         private String id;

         @ObjectId
         @JsonProperty("_id")
         public String getId() {
             return this.id;
         }

         @ObjectId
         @JsonProperty("_id")
         public void setId(String id) {
             this.id = id;
         }

     }

-My Resources GET handler.
+My Resource's GET handler.

     @GET
     public List<MongoDocument> fetch(@PathParam("collection") String collection) {

         JacksonDBCollection<MongoDocument, String> coll = JacksonDBCollection.wrap(mongoDB.getCollection(collection), MongoDocument.class,
                 String.class);
         DBCursor<MongoDocument> cursor = coll.find();

         List<MongoDocument> l = new ArrayList<>();

         try {